-- ✓ Have completed an AA/AS or an AAS in an Allied Health discipline and wish to earn a health-related bachelor's degree. - Are seeking advancement at their current place of employment in the health/health care industry. - ✓ Want a foundation in the study of human health before pursuing additional graduate training in clinical health science professions (best when combined with a major or minor in biology, chemistry, or other program under advisement). - Are interested in personal health and wellness, but who do not want to pursue professional preparation in public health or related careers. - ✓ Want to enroll in a health-related degreecompletion program that will lead to timely graduation from the university.
+- ✓ Have completed AAS in an Allied Health discipline (dental hygiene, radiation technology, respiratory therapy, ect...) and wish to earn a bachelor's degree to complement their current career. - Are seeking advancement at their current place of employment in the health/health care industry. - ✓ Want a foundation in the study of human health before pursuing additional graduate training in clinical health science professions (best when combined with a major or minor in biology, chemistry, or other program under advisement). - Are interested in personal health and wellness, but who do not want to pursue professional preparation in public health or related careers. - ✓ Want to enroll in a health-related degreecompletion program that will lead to timely graduation from the university.